-Chiara is a composer, producer, and sound artist from Torino, Italy and currently based in Australia.
+Chiara is a film & TV composer and electronic producer living between Melbourne and Torino.
 She holds dual citizenship in Australia and Italy.
 With a diverse career spanning film, TV, electronic music, and sound design, her work reflects a unique blend of classical training and cutting-edge electronic exploration.

-Chiara’s music has resonated on a global scale, with her original score for Netflix’s Heartbreak High winning an International Emmy.
-She also composed the music for Panopticon, which premiered at the 58th Karlovy Vary International Film Festival, and the feature film Inside, starring Guy Pearce and Cosmo Jarvis, which had its debut at the Melbourne International Film Festival.
+Chiara has recently composed the music for Netflix global hit Heartbreak High, Panopticon, which premiered at the 58th Karlovy Vary International Film Festival, and the feature film Inside, starring Guy Pearce and Cosmo Jarvis, which had its debut at the Melbourne International Film Festival in 2024 and soon at Tribeca Film Festival in NY.
+One of her latest projects, Mix Tape, will premiere on Binge and Foxtel in June 2025.
 Other notable TV projects include Totally Completely Fine (STAN Original) and The Unusual Suspects (SBS).
 Her film credits also include Australia’s Open (MIFF/ABC), Long Story Short, and the Palme D'Or-winning short All These Creatures (Cannes, 2018).
-Most recently, BINGE’s Mixtape is set to premiere at SXSW in 2025.
+Most recently, BINGE’s Mixtape which premiered at SXSW in 2025.

 In addition to her work in screen composition, Chiara has collaborated with renowned choreographers and visual artists.
 She has worked with contemporary dance companies like Chunky Move and Prue Lang, as well as visual artists such as Callum Morton and Kris Moyes, creating dynamic, multidisciplinary soundscapes.